JStefanik9631/theros/content/Theros Campaign 1/Players/Henrik.md

 4. Found the [[Wyvernstinger Scabbard]] in [[Phythaezea]]'s bedroom.
 5. Went on a hunt with [[Fenres]] and killed a Manticore.
 8. Went hunting with [[Fenres]] and [[Corvel]].
 After attempting to fight the hydra, all of them escaped before being killed.
+9. Went to the library and met with Pythis to discuss the poem.
+Pythis seemed knowledgeable on the poem and wanted to discuss it with a few of his colleagues.